-- (a) Insurers do not have to pay providers for the following: - (A) Completing forms 827 and 4909; - (B) Providing chart notes with the original bill; - (C) Preparing a written treatment plan; - (D) Supplying progress notes that document the services billed; - (E) Completing a work release form or completion of a PCE form, when no tests are performed; - (F) A missed appointment "no show" (see exceptions below under section (13) Missed Appointment "No Show"); or - (G) More than three mechanical muscle testing sessions per treatment program or when not prescribed and approved by the attending physician or authorized nurse practitioner. - (b) Mechanical muscle testing includes a copy of the computer printout from the machine, written interpretation of the results, and documentation of time spent with the patient.
-Additional mechanical muscle testing shall be paid for only when authorized in writing by the insurer prior to the testing.
+(a) Insurers do not have to pay providers for the following:

+(A) Completing forms 827 and 4909;

+(B) Providing chart notes with the original bill;

+(C) Preparing a written treatment plan;

+(D) Supplying progress notes that document the services billed;

+(E) Completing a work release form or completion of a PCE form, when no tests are performed;

+(F) A missed appointment "no show" (see exceptions below under section (13) Missed Appointment "No Show"); or

+(G) More than three mechanical muscle testing sessions per treatment program or when not prescribed and approved by the attending physician or authorized nurse practitioner.

+(b) Mechanical muscle testing includes a copy of the computer printout from the machine, written interpretation of the results, and documentation of time spent with the patient.
+Additional mechanical muscle testing may be paid for only when authorized in writing by the insurer prior to the testing.

+(c) Dietary supplements including, but not limited to, minerals, vitamins, and amino acids are not reimbursable unless a specific compensable dietary deficiency has been clinically established in the patient.

+(d) Vitamin B-12 injections are not reimbursable unless necessary for a specific dietary deficiency of malabsorption resulting from a compensable gastrointestinal condition.